glossoverse/kalahim/Kalahim.md

 ## Stress

-Stress is intensive and it follows always on the penultimate syllable of the word in plurisyllabic words, and in the only syllable of monosyllabic words.
+Stress is intensive and it falls always on the penultimate syllable of the word in plurisyllabic words, and in the only syllable of monosyllabic words.

 # Writing system